cedelmaier/dragonfruit/gromacs/README.md

     Y rotate by 270 deg
     Z displace by <N> angstroms

 Then build the system out of the relevant components.
+To generate an asymmetric (or at least big enough) water box, use something like 50 angstroms of space above and below the bilayer.

+	50.0 angstroms water

 To run equilibration, use the run_equilibration.sh script provided.
-This should properly setup the environment and run equilibration steps 1-6
+This should properly setup the environment and run equilibration steps 1-6,

+A dual AH domain simulation is prepared by aligning the ILE4 residues so that the proteins are oriented the proper way, and displacing the second AH-domain by some number of angstroms in pymol using the translate command.

 ## CHARMM GUI preparing asymmetric water box
 In the case of PMF calculations we need to prepare an asymmetric water box, in order to have the